 7. Pura Taman Ayun – (Royal) Family Temple

 Our driver told us Pura Taman Ayun was a Royal Family Temple but some careful Googling makes it appear to have been for all families.
-Either way this magnificent structure is worth stopping by since its only 18 km from Ubud.
-Built in 1634 the ancient buildings are surounded by a moat and Taman Ayun literally translates to “beautiful garden”.
+Either way, this magnificent structure is worth stopping by since its only 18 km from Ubud.
+Built-in 1634 the ancient buildings are surrounded by a moat and Taman Ayun literally translates to “beautiful garden”.
 We combined this stop with Bedagul in our half-day trip since you only need an hour or so to walk around the whole complex.

 Travel to Bali Indonesia

 8. Attend a Yoga class